 Similarly, turning it around the other way is:

 "I lend you a dollar".
 So that didn't do the trick.
 However:

-I'll write more soon on the best methods for learning.
-If you want to get a taste for it in the meantime though, my current favorite is Tutor Ming.
-If you decide to try it, click here and it's a bit cheaper for you, and for me.
+I'll write more soon on the best methods for learning Mandarin.
+If you want to get a taste for it in the meantime though, my current favorite site is iTalki, and my favorite teacher by far is Amy He.
+If you decide to try it, click here and it's cheaper for both you and me.